 Below the neck symptoms – coughing, aching muscles, fever and fatigue, diarrhoea and vomiting – indicate it’s time to take a few days off and get back to the exercise when your symptoms or infection are gone.
 Exercise when you feel like this can make things worse.

-The other thing to consider is not spreading your germs.
-It’s best to stay away from the gym (and work) on the days you feel your worst, you won’t get any sympathy for turning up as no one wants to be around you.
+We all know now that its not cool to spread your germs too.
 If you must, and if it’s appropriate, do your low intensity activity from home.
 With a common cold, you’re typically contagious for about 5 full days, and your germs spread most easily during your 2 to 3 more symptomatic days.
-Cold germs can live on hard surfaces like dumbbells for hours.

 All in all, the right amount regular exercise while healthy will boost your immune system and protect you from illness.
 When you’re not feeling so good, listen to your body, evaluate your symptoms and plan your activity accordingly.